Mahvalente/nyc-schools-analysis/incident_analysis/README.md

 1. **Data Cleaning**
    - Standardized column names with text functions (`LOWER`, `SUBSTITUTE`, `REGEXREPLACE`).
    - Filled missing borough values manually where possible, based on identical building codes or addresses.
+   - Replaced values to keep data standardized.
    - Verified all numeric columns were recognized as numbers and handled blank cells as zeros for accurate calculations.
-   - Used conditional formatting to highlight duplicates or missing values (e.g., empty DBNs or Boroughs).

 2. **Exploration**
    - Created a helper column summing all incident types per school.